FOURTH

 it serves to illustrate the truth of reminiscence.

-There are many hundreds of lives upon the earth
+There are many hundreds of lives upon

 today who have reminiscences.
 Perhaps there are none in this room who,